CodeURJC-DAW-2022-23/webapp1/README.md

 This app is going to have trends (pie chart), registered users (line chart) graphs.

-## ⚙️ Complementary tecnology
+## ⚙️ Complementary technology

 We are going to use an api to detect explicit contents.

 ## 🤔 Algorithm

-Website is going to have a recommendation algorithm for main website.
+Website is going to have a recommendation algorithm for welcome page.